chenz16/path_planning/README.md

 I defined a class called PathPlanner which plans lane change behavior and also generate the path:

-        Path plan(const Path & previous_path,const EgoCarInfo  & ego,
+        Path plan(const Path & previous_path,const EgoCarInfo  & ego,const vector<PeerCar> &peers);
-                    const vector<PeerCar> &peers);

         // generate path for keeping lane
         Path keep_lane(const Path & previous_path, const EgoCarInfo  & ego,const vector<PeerCar> & peers);
         // generate path for lane change scenario
-        Path change_lane(const Path & previous_path, const EgoCarInfo  & ego,
+        Path change_lane(const Path & previous_path, const EgoCarInfo  & ego,  const vector<PeerCar> &peers)

 In the behavior planning step,  current ego vehicle information `EgoCarInfo  & ego `, the surrounding vehicle information `const vector<PeerCar> &peers`, and previous planned path  `const Path & previous_path` are used to determine either the ego vehicle wants to keep the current lane or want to do lane change.
 If it is the former, it plans the path based on function call `Path keep_lane`; if it is the latter, it plans the path based on lane change method `Path change_lane`.
 More details are described as follows:

+1) Preprocess real-time information before path planning:

-1) Update the previous path by removing what has been consumed by the controller, particually for "previous_s_path" which is not provided by the simulator.
+a.
+Align the vector size of previous path vector "s" and "x/y" by removing what has been consumed by the controller:

 	    auto n_consumed = previous_s_path.size() - previous_path.size();
 	    previous_s_path.erase(previous_s_path.begin(), previous_s_path.begin() + n_consumed);

-2) If the system is in process of lane change, it uses the previous planned path.
-If not, it plans the new path
+b.
+Do not plan new plath during lane change unless the length of remaining path length from previous step is less than desired path length.

 	    if (in_lane_change) {
 	      if (previous_path.size() <= PATH_LEN) {